 As a Colorado criminal case moves through the pretrial process, it is typical to conduct a disposition hearing.
 This is where you decide whether to accept the prosecutor’s plea bargain offer or proceed to trial.
 Accepting the offer and pleading guilty or no contest would result in the resolution of the criminal charges without going through a trial.

 Not all criminal cases go through a disposition hearing.
-If the defendant does not want a plea bargain or needs more time to decide how to proceed, the disposition hearing may be “continued” or rescheduled.
+If you do not want a plea bargain or need more time to decide how to proceed, the disposition hearing may be

 Generally, you must decide at a disposition hearing whether to:

 - continue the hearing to a later date; or

 In some cases, a person may refer to a “disposition hearing” as a general court hearing before the judge.
 It is important to clarify what type of court hearing is scheduled to understand how to prepare and make sure you have your lawyer present to avoid any costly surprises.

 - 1. What is a disposition hearing in Colorado criminal court?